Bitcoin Is Losing the Payments War

 And again, the Bitcoin community stays firm: just keep building.

 To top it off, in December, Visa launched USDC settlement in the US on the Solana blockchain.
-Over 130 stablecoin-linked card programs across 40+ countries, expanding to 100+ by year end.
+Over 130 stablecoin-linked card programs across 40+ countries, expanding to 100+ by year's end.
 All while Visa is helping shape Circle's new L1 chain, Arc, as a design partner.

 And I guess we just keep building?